dwachtell/Competing-Tube-Tilt-2/README.md

 - `data/respMats/` contains the csv response matricies for each subject

 ## [`/Docs/`](https://github.com/dwachtell/Competing-Tube-Tilt-2/tree/master/docs)
-- Contains the pdf consent form that are available during the experiment
+- Contains the pdf consent form that is available during the experiment

 ## `write_data.php`
  - Allows for the data to be saved to the server